mootoday/markua-docs-addon/README.md

 # markua-docs-addon
 Write Markua (used by Leanpub) books in Google Docs.

+**Snippets**: Insert "aside", "blurb" and other snippets with a click.
+No need to memorize the syntax.

+**Convert to Markua**: Convert an entire document to Markua.

 > **Note**: This is neither a Leanpub nor a Google offical project.

 ## Get Started